 What Areas of My Organization Need Intervention?

-The Western Region is not looking good in any risk categories.
+Take a look at the “Western Region.”
 We know the Western Region is pretty large in terms of drivers, right?
 But it’s not the largest.
 Yet it’s where we are facing the most risk, both in terms of raw numbers and the rate per driver.

 By looking at the speeding violations, we discovered that the Western Region’s problems are on the far side of the country.
 Perhaps they’re a trucking company with a major distribution center there, and the drivers feel pressured to “make up time” near the end of their run.
 Whatever the case, it merits investigation by the safety team.

-What are Leading Indicators of Crashes?
+What are the Leading Indicators of Crashes?

-And while SambaSafety’s leading indicator study is a good starting place, you should also look at your company’s unique leading indicators.
+And while our leading indicator study is a good starting place, you should also look at your company’s unique leading indicators.
 Maybe you don’t get many “failure to obey a sign” tickets because your vehicles have more freeway routes than urban routes.
 Maybe you test for drugs regularly, thus reducing your DUI incidents.

 When this company looks at only those violations in the 12 months prior to crashes, we can see an outsized impact of speeding: from 55% to 66%.
 Maybe it’s time to look at adjusting the company’s disciplinary actions on speeding.
-Or better yet, to emphasize it during regular training.
+Or better yet, to emphasize it during regular fleet training.

 Are We Getting Better or Worse?